Neo-Assyrian Empire: Reasons for the fall of Assyria

 Yet another possible factor was environmental issues.
-The massive rise in population in the Assyrian heartland during the height of the Neo-Assyrian Empire might have led to a period of severe drought that affected Assyria to a much larger extent than nearby territories such as Babylonia.
+The massive population growth in the Assyrian heartland at the height of the empire might have led to a severe drought that affected Assyria far more than nearby territories such as Babylonia.
 It is impossible to determine the severity of such demographic and climate-related effects.

-A large reason for Assyrian collapse was the failure to resolve the "Babylonian problem" which had plagued Assyrian kings since Assyria first conquered southern Mesopotamia.
+A large reason for the Assyrian collapse was the failure to resolve the 'Babylonian problem', which had plagued kings since Assyria first conquered southern Mesopotamia.
 Despite the many attempts of the kings of the Sargonid dynasty to resolve the constant rebellions in the south in a variety of different ways—Sennacherib's destruction of Babylon and Esarhaddon's restoration of it—rebellions and insurrections remained common.
 This is despite Babylon for the most part being treated more leniently than other conquered regions.
 Babylonia was for instance not annexed directly into Assyria but preserved as a full kingdom, either ruled by an appointed client king or by the Assyrian king in a personal union.
 Despite the privileges the Assyrians saw themselves as extending to the Babylonians, Babylon refused to be passive in political matters, likely because the Babylonians saw the Assyrian kings—who rarely visited the city—as failing to undertake the traditional religious duties of the Babylonian kings.
 The strong appreciation of Babylonian culture in Assyria sometimes turned to hatred, which led to Babylon suffering several brutal acts of retribution from Assyrian kings after revolts.
-Nabopolassar's revolt was the last in a long line of Babylonian uprisings against the Assyrians; Sinsharishkun's failure to stop it, despite trying for years, doomed his empire.
+Nabopolassar's revolt was the last in a long line of Babylonian uprisings against the Assyrians; Sîn-šar-iškun's failure to stop it, despite trying for years, doomed his empire.
 Despite all of these simultaneous factors, it is possible that the empire could have survived if the unexpected alliance between the Babylonians and Medes had not been sealed.